DavidUf11/Backstage/README.md

  - Users enjoy their own dashboard with saved stages, equipment, and events
  - Users can create events and generate a unique link to share with collaborators
- - Drag and Drop Stage Plot Coordination
+ - Drag-and-drop stage plot creation
  - PDF Download
- - Users can upload their own profile image
   - Saved events

 ## Setup